Junhua-Liao/VSOD/README.md

 This repository contains code and models for our paper:

-> A Video Shot Occlusion Detection Algorithm Based on Depth Information
+> A Video Shot Occlusion Detection Algorithm Based on Abnormal Fluctuation of Depth Information
 > Junhua Liao, Haihan Duan, Wanbing Zhao, Wei Cai, Yanbing Yang, Liangyin Chen